hove-io/navitia/CONTRIBUTING.md

 If you want to build navitia, please refer to the [installation documentation](https://github.com/canaltp/navitia/blob/dev/install.rst).

-You can install a full development environment with helping [scripts](https://github.com/CanalTP/navitia/tree/dev/scripts), depends of your OS.
+You can install a full development environment with helping [scripts](https://github.com/CanalTP/navitia/tree/dev/scripts), depending on your OS.

-Therefore, a [automated navitia script](https://github.com/canaltp/navitia/blob/dev/scripts/build_setup_and_run_navitia_demo.sh) is available to build, setup and run a navitia demo.
-Needs as a prerequisite, a dev environment setup.
+Therefore, an [automated navitia script](https://github.com/canaltp/navitia/blob/dev/scripts/build_setup_and_run_navitia_demo.sh) is available to build, setup and run a navitia demo.
+It's needed as a prerequisite for a dev environment setup.
-Kraken is build inside navitia_dir/build_release and all files for the demo are inside navitia_dir/run:
+Kraken is built into navitia_dir/build_release and all demo files are available in navitia_dir/run:
 ```
 navitia_dir/run/data.nav.lz4
 navitia_dir/run/kraken/kraken